USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Where Does it Grow?

-Few flowered milkweed can be found in brackish to freshwater marshes.
+Few flowered milkweed is an obligate wetland plant for Gulf Coastal Prairie regions and can be found in brackish to freshwater marshes.

 Pros and Cons of Few Flowered Milkweed

 Milkweed is the only plant eaten by Monarch butterfly caterpillars, one of the reasons their numbers are dropping is the loss of space for milkweed to grow due to mowing or pesticides.